Pegasus case: SC grants more time to expert panel to submit final report on surveillance allegations

 The surveillance allegations pertain to a leaked list, featuring more than 50,000 phone numbers, which was accessed by Paris-based media non-profit Forbidden Stories and Amnesty International.
 As part of the Pegasus Project, the organisations had shared the list with 17 news outlets.

-Last month, the the court-appointed committee had directed the director generals of police of all states to inform them whether they had accessed the Israel spyware.
+Last month, the court-appointed committee had directed the director generals of police of all states to inform them whether they had accessed the Israel spyware.

 Pegasus surveillance allegations